AeloveRim/TahrovinGrit/README.md

 If you're short on gold and lacking leads on how to make more, [Missives](https://www.nexusmods.com/skyrimspecialedition/mods/17576) quests can help you get back on track.
 Simply check the quest bulletin board that can be found in any major city.
 If a missive board doesn't give you a list of quests immediately on your first activation, wait a few moments and try again.

+You can also make some gold by playing [Triple Triad](https://www.nexusmods.com/skyrimspecialedition/mods/42522), but that will require an initial investment to buy the board and cards.

 ## Survival and needs
 Tahrovin Grit uses [Sunhelm](https://www.nexusmods.com/skyrimspecialedition/mods/39414) and a stripped-down version of [Campsite](https://www.nexusmods.com/skyrimspecialedition/mods/22353) for its Survival elements.
 Eat, drink and sleep regularly to keep yourself in top condition, and avoid staying out in the cold too long without adequate protection.
 Buy or craft a tent at a tanning rack to sleep out in the wild - but be wary of night ambushes from [Sands of Time Sleeping Encounters](https://www.nexusmods.com/skyrimspecialedition/mods/8257) !